-Regarding people’s interactions with dogs, most respondents (n=48, 59%) noticed an increase in dog abandonment, from financial constraints caused by pandemic-driven job loss and fear of animals spreading COVID-19, in equal measure (Figure 4B).
+Regarding people’s interactions with dogs, most respondents (n=48, 59%) noticed an increase in dog abandonment, from financial constraints caused by pandemic-driven job loss and fear of animals spreading COVID-19 (Figure 4B).
 Other reasons for abandonment were natural calamities affecting dog owners (e.g., typhoons and floods), behavioral changes in pet dogs during lockdowns, and the sudden departure of expatriates who have not been able to return to their posts as fast as initially believed.
 In this latter case, dogs were easily adopted locally because they were usually pedigree dogs.
 No matter the reason, increased abandonment was observed especially in endemic countries.
-One-third (n=27, 33%) of participants reported a rise in complaints about the presence of free-roaming dogs and subsequent requests of intervention (e.g., sterilization, removal, culling, etc.) to local authorities.
+One-third (n=27, 33%) of participants reported a rise in complaints about the presence of free-roaming dogs and subsequent requests for interventions (e.g., sterilization, removal, culling, etc.) to local authorities.
 Another third (n=20, 24%) noticed, on the contrary, an increase in people feeding free-roaming dogs, out of personal initiative or persuasion from the government, religious organizations, or animal welfare associations, especially in urban areas of South Asia.
 Nevertheless, one respondent commented that “dogs are worshipped, so people feed them, but that’s all they do.”
 Several respondents, across all country categories, observed increased dog adoption and some expressed their concern about the possibility of this resulting in high abandonment in future.
-In one European rabies-free country, illegal import of dogs was particularly high in 2020, probably because of the increased international demand for dogs to buy or adopt.
+In one European rabies-free country, illegal import of dogs was particularly high in 2020, probably because of the increased demand for dogs to buy or adopt.
 While in one endemic country, a respondent mentioned an increase in dog meat consumption.

 The question about how the media reported free-roaming dogs during the pandemic revealed divergent responses (Figure 4C).
 Half (n=41) of respondents noticed no changes.
-The other half observed, in almost equal measure, more cases of cruelty towards dogs (n=14, 17%), more attacks on humans (n=12, 15%), and on livestock (n=10, 12%), and a more caring attitude towards dogs (n=10, 12%).
+The other half observed, in almost equal measure, more cases of cruelty towards dogs (n=14, 17%), more attacks by dogs on humans (n=12, 15%), and on livestock (n=10, 12%), and a more caring attitude towards dogs (n=10, 12%).
 Attacks on humans and livestock occasionally triggered frustration and retaliatory measures against dogs.
-One respondent remarked the key role played in their country by the media in keeping public attention to rabies high, but also pointed out the importance, and the struggle, of maintaining engagement despite emerging issues, such as anti-microbial resistance.
+One respondent remarked on the key role played in their country by the media in keeping public attention to rabies high, but also pointed out the importance, and the struggle, of maintaining engagement despite emerging issues, such as anti-microbial resistance.

 Discussion